2016-2017 Catalog > Undergraduate Studies

 (See the current College calendar for the actual dates.)

 There are no refunds of the room fee after the first day of classes.
 There are no refunds of tuition after the end of the drop-add period.
 Refunds of the board fee are continued on a pro rata weekly basis throughout the semester.
-There are no refunds of any fees (comprehensive, academic records, course audit, student teaching, parking or student health insurance) once the semester has begun.
+There are no refunds of any fees (comprehensive, academic records, course audit or student teaching) once the semester has begun.
 This refund policy applies to students who withdraw from the College and to those who take a leave-of-absence during the semester.

 Withdrawal refunds are determined by the effective date noted on the Change of Status or Leave of Absence Form filed with the Registrar’s Office for undergraduate students and the written withdrawal files with the Graduate Office for graduate students.

 The Office of Financial Aid is required to recalculate federal financial aid eligibility for students who withdraw.
 Up through 60 percent of the semester, a pro rata schedule is used to determine how much federal aid a student has earned at the time of withdrawal.
 The portion of unearned aid must be returned to the federal programs.
 When unearned aid is returned, a student may owe the College additional funds.

 For students whose personal and family resources are insufficient to meet their total educational expenses, Hood administers both need-based and non-need-based financial aid and offers personalized assistance in obtaining other educational resources from outside sources.